hashicorp/terraform-google-vault/modules/vault-cluster/README.md

 ```

-#### Access Vault from other servers in the same AWS account
+#### Access Vault from other servers in the same Google Cloud project

+To access Vault from a different server in the same GCP project, first make sure that the variable `allowed_inbound_tags_api`
+specifies a [Google Tag](https://cloud.google.com/compute/docs/vpc/add-remove-network-tags) in use by the server that
+should have Vault access.
+Alternatively, update the variable `allowed_inbound_cidr_blocks_api` to specify a list of
+CIDR-formatted IP address ranges that can access the Vault cluster.
+Note that, these must be private IP addresses,
+unless the variable `assign_public_ip_addresses` is set to `true`, in which case the cluster will be publicly accessible
+and any IP address is valid.

-To access Vault from a different server in the same account, you need to specify the URL of the Vault cluster.
+Next, on the server that wants to connect to Vault, you need to specify the URL of the Vault cluster.
 You
 could manually look up the Vault cluster's IP address, but since this module uses Consul not only as a [storage
 backend](https://www.vaultproject.io/docs/configuration/storage/consul.html) but also as a way to register [DNS
 entries](https://www.consul.io/docs/guides/forwarding.html), you can access Vault